syamfarh/tp/docs/UserGuide.md

 ![sort format](images/sort-UG/sortresult.png)

 Precise expected outputs on failure:
-* If a required parameter is missing, an error message should indicate the invalid format.
+* If a required prefix tag is missing, an error message should indicate the invalid format.
-* If a parameter provided is invalid (e.g., e/), an error message should indicate the invalid format.
+* If a prefix tag provided is invalid (e.g., e/), an error message should indicate the invalid format.

 ![sort format](images/sort-UG/sortfailuremissing.png)